Wuhan Hubei, China Travel Guide

 Located outside the city, this the area offers moderate hiking trails with scenic views and ancient temples, an escape that refreshes you from the urban environment.

-Offers paved walking paths and nature trails for a gentler outdoor experience amidst diverse plant collections.
+Offers paved walking paths and paths in nature for a gentler outdoor experience amidst diverse plant collections.

 Features gentle walking and cycling paths suitable for all fitness levels, perfect for a leisurely stroll or an invigorating jog.